dougcunha/GitTools/.github/instructions/code style.instructions.md

 - Avoid using magic strings and numbers, declare them as constants.
 - Never try to mock non virtual classes
 - If you can't mock a class, use a real instance of it or extract it to an interface.
+- Use verbatim strings for file paths and other strings that require escaping.

 ## For writing documentation: